mabagheri/EnsembleClassification/README.md

 - Dempster-Sahfer fusion method
 - Behavior Knowledge Space (BKS)

-For better understanding of the toolbox, reading the following references is strongly recommended [1] R. Polikar, "Ensemble based systems in decision making," IEEE Circuits and Systems Magazine, vol. 6, pp. 21-45, 2006.
+For better understanding of the toolbox, reading the following references is strongly recommended:
+[1] R. Polikar, "Ensemble based systems in decision making," IEEE Circuits and Systems Magazine, vol. 6, pp. 21-45, 2006.

 [2] L. I. Kuncheva, Combining Pattern Classifiers: Methods and Algorithms.
 New York, NY: Wiley, 2004.

 ## How to use